KES122/Grani_Backend/README.md

-# This is api test branch
+# The project is almost ready.
+Communication between the database, swagger and API has been implemented